buttafraz22/web-workers/ReadME.md

 # Web-workers

 Web workers are javascript's methods of implementing multi-threaded behavior into client side applications.
+Javascript traditionally runs in a single threaded environment, so workers are used to siphon off processes using OS level concepts.

 ## Brief Description